Our Approach Te Pūtoi Ako

 The governance and management of Michael Park includes a College of teachers working with a Principal and a Board of Trustees.
 Our proprietor’s group is called the Rudolf Steiner School’s Trust.
 These three bodies work collaboratively to ensure the school is oriented towards best practice and is future-focused.

 The adage that “it takes a village to raise a child” is reflected in our buildings and grounds.
 The unique architecture of our buildings represents the balance of nature and spirit.
 We are actively working towards an ecologically sustainable environment.
 Eating the food that they themselves have grown in our curriculum gardens is a regular experience for students, as well as growing trees for reforestation programmes.
 Healthy eating is encouraged in our lunch bar.
 Our teachers place a high value on collegiality, individual integrity and service leadership which is realised in our relationships with parents, whanau and students.

 Our curriculum Te Marautanga

 Our aim is to encourage the development of the whole child in such a way that they become imaginative and resourceful problem solvers with vision and enthusiasm for life.
 Michael Park School students have access to a rich curriculum of outdoor education, crafts, music, drama and eurythmy, as well as a solid grounding in the traditional subjects of mathematics, science and English.
-Our high school offers NCEA levels 2 and 3, as well as Steiner School Certificate at level 1 and prepares our students to go directly into tertiary level education, work and life.
+Our high school offers NCEA levels 2 and 3, as well as The New Zealand Certificate of Steiner Education at level 1 and prepares our students to go directly into tertiary level education, work and life.
 By the time they graduate, our students are articulate, confident, inquiring individuals who are interested in the world and keen to make a meaningful contribution to society.

 Find out more about our Steiner school programs for different age groups: